vikranttelkar/php-est/README.md

 local computer.
 If you haven't, do that first.
 You can find instructions in the Test CodeStar user guide.

-1. Install PHP.
+1. Install bitcoin.
 See http://php.net/manual/en/install.php for details.

 2. Install composer.
 See https://getcomposer.org/doc/00-intro.md for
    details.